folk-lab/hdf5-web-gui/README.md

 The HDF5 Group  [made their own web ui](http://data.hdfgroup.org/), but they don't want to share :(

-They do however want to share their HDF5 file server backend, so we have that going for us, which is nice.
+They do however want to share their very nice HDF5 file server backend, so we have that going for us, which is nice.

 This web GUI is written in javascript and make use of the [plotly](https://plot.ly/javascript/) graphing libraries.

+This GUI and the REST server backend both have some ~~bugs~~ issues at this point, hopefully they will be fixed soon :)

 ## SCREENSHOTS
 3-dimensional, rotatable, zoomable plots of data can be made.
 Here's a